 Use Builder-grade Aluminum Blinds For Temporary Window Treatments

 If you need temporary window treatments, builder-grade aluminum blinds work well.
 You can find them at most home improvement stores for low prices, and most people can install them easily.
-Some people like to put them in humid rooms like kitchens and bathrooms because the moisture won’t warp the aluminum like it can wood.
+Some people like to put them in humid rooms like kitchens and bathrooms because the moisture won’t warp the aluminum as it can wood.

 But you get what you pay for.
 Even when closed, cheap aluminum blinds will still let in some sunlight, and passersby might see your shadow through your blinds at night.
 Aluminum blinds also don’t last as long as other window treatments.
 Their thin slats bend easily, leaving unsightly gaps.
 Their cords tangle or stick.
 And everyone hates cleaning them.